xinitalie/xinitalie.github.io/README.md

 The site is available at https://xinitalie.github.io

+### Before changing ANYTHING
+1. open Terminal app
+2. type in: cd xinitalie.github.io
+3. type in: before_edits.sh

 ### How To:
 #### 1. Add and Delete Photos
-1. open finder window and to to folder: xinitalie.xinitalie.github.io/
+1. open finder window and to to folder: /xinitalie.github.io/
 2. add/ remove any photos from the folder: /assets/photos/
 	* photos are sorted alphabetically (numbers before letters) then numerically
 		- ex.
 1apples, 2bananas, apples, banana, banana1, banana2, carrots